Angels200/MPC-Project-Udacity/README.md

 [actuators]: ./img/actuators.JPG
 [orientationerror]: ./img/orientationerror.JPG
 [finalmodel]: ./img/finalmodel.JPG
+[Simulator]: ./img/Simulation.png

 ## Introduction

-The purpose of this project is to implement an MPC Controller for to provide an autonomous driven vehicle simulator with actuators' commands in real time.
-The simulator sends in real time, by telemetry through IP/TPC protocol, a part of the vehicle state component:
+The purpose of this project is to implement an MPC Controller to provide an autonomous driven vehicle simulator with actuators' commands in real time.
+The simulator sends, by telemetry and through IP/TPC protocol, a part of the vehicle state component:

     1.position (x,y)
     2.orientation (psi)